 Referral Process for Home Visiting Programs

-The Children’s Integrated Services (CIS) model of uses a "no wrong door" philosophy, meaning there are many ways that families and parents can be referred to the care and support they need in every region in Vermont.
+The Children’s Integrated Services (CIS) model of uses a "no wrong door" philosophy, meaning there are many ways that parents and caregivers can be referred to the care and support they need in every region in Vermont.
 The model is designed to improve child and family outcomes by addressing gaps in services, prevention, early intervention, health promotion and accountability.

-Referrals to the Maternal Early Childhood Sustained Home Visiting Program should be submitted to the Children’s Integrated Services (CIS) Team in the appropriate region.
+Referrals to the Strong Families Vermont Nurse Home Visiting Program should be submitted to the Children’s Integrated Services (CIS) Team in the appropriate region.

 Parents as Teachers (PAT) is an evidence-based home visiting program that promotes the optimal early development, learning, and health of children by supporting and engaging their parents and caregivers.
 Evidence shows that families engaging in PAT demonstrate: